VolkerH/unet-nuclei/README.md

 This package provides stand-alone version of unet segmentation of fluorescent nuclei based on the code from the Cellprofiler plugin https://github.com/CellProfiler/CellProfiler-plugins/blob/master/classifypixelsunet.py

+You can use the pre-trained Unet to segment fluorescece microsopy images of cell nuclei.
+The output will be a three-channel classification result that provides the probabilities for a pixel to be part of a background, nucleus and boundary pixel.
+The seperate boundary class is useful for splitting clumped nuclei.

 I mainly created the package for my personal use, so I can use the very useful nuclei segmentation in my own python scripts without CellProfiler as a dependency.
 I'm only releasing this in case other people find it useful.